 Ekornes’s new intranet was launched in August.
 Its objective is to make information about ongoing projects more readily available to employees.
 The plan is to connect the intranet to the information screens installed at the plants at Sykkylven and Fetsund.

 was launched at the annual furniture fair in October.
 Its aim is to strengthen the position Stressless®

 holds as the best comfort product through, among other things, a new TV commercial.

 Board Chair Olav Kjell Holtan sent the following notice to the stock exchange on 3 December: “Øyvind Tørlen and the board of Ekornes ASA have jointly decided that, with effect from today, Monday, 3 December, Mr Tørlen shall step down as CEO of the company.
 This decision has been prompted by a difference of views with respect to the Group’s future strategy.
 Former CEO Nils-Fredrik Drabløs has been appointed acting CEO from today and until a new CEO has been appointed.
 The search for a new chief executive starts immediately.”
 This year’s Christmas donation went to voluntary centres in Sykkylven, Hareid and Grodås.
 Ekornes Fetsund AS chose to give its donation to the Skolestua psychiatric day centre in Fetsund.
 A total of NOK 525,000 was distributed.
 Ekornes has given a Christmas donation to a variety of worthy causes since 2009.

 Ekornes became Norway’s most highly automated company, with the installation of industrial robot no. 100.
-Ekornes has 10 per cent of all the industrial robots in
+Ekornes has 10% of all the industrial robots in existence in Norway.

 At the end of March Ekornes Fetsund AS changed its name to Ekornes Beds AS, which it was felt better reflected the company’s identity.
 The new name works well both in Norway and abroad.